vcc-LG/welsh-councillor-search/README.md

 <a name="lambda"></a>
 ## Lambda functions

 The first thing I did was create a Cloud9 environment, which is AWS's cloud-based IDE.
 The only reason I chose this over local development was because I was swapping laptops between daytime (Windows) and evening (Mac) and didn't want the hassle of maintaining two development environments.
-I've found Cloud9 to be quite cramped, but I do enjoy how quickly I can create new Lambda functions using the UI instead of memorizing commands to do things locally.
+I've found Cloud9 to be quite cramped but I do enjoy how quickly I can create new Lambda functions using the UI instead of memorizing commands to do things locally.

+### Create database

 Within my environment I created a new Lambda function using the empty Node.js template.
+This function creates a DynamoDb table.
+Even though it's a NoSQL database, the createTable function still requires inputting the primary key attributes and its data types.
+I chose to create an integer ID as a primary key with the councillor's name as a secondary index, according to the [AWS DynamoDb Lambda tutorial](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/dynamodb-examples-using-tables.html).
+The code is in this repo under `lambdas\createDb.js`.
+Running the function if the table already exists will just result in nothing happening.

+### Consume APIs and write to Db

 The code for the function can be found in this repo under `lambdas\consumeAPI.js`.

-<a name="db"></a>
-## Database

-<a name="es"></a>
+When the function is run it

-## ElasticSearch
+### Sync to ElasticSearch

 <a name="fe"></a>
 ## Front end